 - interim and final management letters (which are not required to be published).

-For performance audits, an “audit report” includes the reports tabled in Parliament for broad and narrow scope performance audits, and focus area audits.
+For performance audits, an audit report includes the reports tabled in Parliament for performance audits and focus area audits.

 When conducting performance audits, we may send various documents to a local government including management letters, emerging or indicative findings, and summary of findings.
 We have determined that it is a local government’s responsibility to decide whether these documents are an audit report for the purposes of the Local Government Act 1995.

 A significant matter is a matter clearly identified by the auditor as significant in an audit report (e.g. a management letter).